guardian/recommendations/accessibility.md

 ## Compliance

-Products should comply with a subset of WCAG 2.1 AA standards.
-We should build user interfaces that:
+We use a subset of the WCAG 2.1 AA standards as our benchmark for accessible products.

+Aim to build user interfaces that:

 - Provide [text alternatives](https://www.w3.org/TR/WCAG21/#text-alternatives)
 - Are [adaptable](https://www.w3.org/TR/WCAG21/#adaptable)